gauditech/gaudi-docs/docs/core-concepts/hooks.md

 You can write hooks in two different ways:

-- `inline`, typically a simple one-liners,
+- `inline` - typically, simple one-liners,
 - `source` referencing a function defined in your `runtime` directory.

 ### Inline hooks